 - Have food or drink with ginger, e.g. ginger ale, ginger tea or ginger cake.

-- Call Cancer Council 13 11 20 for more information on dealing with nausea and lack of appetite.
+- Call Cancer Council 13 11 20 for more information on dealing with nausea and lack of appetite, or listen to The Thing About Cancer podcast episode on appetite loss and nausea.

 Lack of appetite

 Lack of appetite is a common problem faced by people with CUP.
-Some people don’t feel like eating because of stress from the diagnosis and treatment.
+Some people don't feel like eating because of stress from the diagnosis and treatment.
 The treatment may also change the way food tastes or smells.
-You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth, but these problems can often be treated, so let your treatment team know.
+You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth.
+These problems can often be treated, so let your treatment team know.

 Tips for when you don't feel like eating